 When an outbreak of the "sweating sickness" struck Cambridge in the summer of 1529, Cranmer left the town to stay in Waltham, Essex.
 There he met two of Henry's chief advisors, Edward Fox and Stephen Gardiner, who were impressed by his theological arguments in favour of the king's divorce.
-They presented Cranmer to the king, who immediately had Cranmer write a theological defense of his position, arguing that the Henry's marriage with the widow of his deceased brother was not legal.
+They presented Cranmer to the king, who immediately had Cranmer write a theological defence of his position, arguing that Henry's marriage with the widow of his deceased brother was not legal.

 Cranmer defended this treatise before theologians at the universities of Oxford and Cambridge, in the process earning the gratitude of Henry and the enmity of Katherine's supporters, including her daughter, Mary.
 Thereafter Henry employed Cranmer on several embassies abroad, first to the Pope, and later to make surreptitious contact with Protestant leaders in Europe.